 The award recipient will receive a personal award of $2,500, and a $25,000 award will be made to an organization of the recipient’s choosing.
 The formal presentation of the award will take place at the MFH Annual Dinner in St. Louis on the evening of December 18, 2019.

 Nominees for the Dr. Corinne Walentik Leadership in Health Award must demonstrate passion for the health of the underserved in Missouri, particularly children.
 The selection committee looks for an individual who has demonstrated leadership, commitment, impact, and has driven positive change in the Missouri health environment.
 Preference will be given to individuals who are mid-career with a commitment to continued service to vulnerable children in Missouri.

 In addition, the nominee must agree to participate in the selection process and must reside in the MFH region.
 The organization selected by the recipient must be a nonprofit organization exempt from federal tax under Section 501(c)(3) of the Internal Revenue Code and must also be located in the MFH region.

 Nominations should be specific, clear, and concise.
 Excessive documentation will not be distributed to the selection committee.
 Only completed applications will be considered.

 - Nomination cover sheet

 - Rationale for nomination (500 word maximum)

-- Describe how the candidate exemplifies the following traits (in 250 words or less for each)
+- Describe how the candidate exemplifies the following traits (250 words or less for each)

-- Leadership – Takes a proactive role in advocating for health policies and programs that address the improvement of health and health care in Missouri and that focus on the state’s most vulnerable populations
+- Leadership – Takes a proactive role in advocating for health policies and programs that address the improvement of health in Missouri and that focus on the state’s most vulnerable populations;

-- Impact – Is effective in improving health and health care access, quality and affordability for underserved Missourians
+- Impact – Has a proven record of improving health and health care access, quality, and affordability for underserved Missourians.

 - Curriculum vitae: Include educational background, professional positions, publications, awards, honors, activities, etc.